johangly/Johangly/README.md

  ### 🌱 I’m currently learning:

-  📒 I am currently learning more about layout and javascript, I want to learn javascript 100% and start studying React framework.
+  📒 I am currently learning more about Rust and blockchain development,Flutter and Frontend.

  ### 💬 Languages: